 Although Curtis is best known for the twenty volumes of The North American Indian, his work did not stop there.
 From the 1920s through the '40s, he worked in Hollywood where he created portraits of stars and produced production stills for famous films like The Ten Commandments and The Plainsman.

 Check out our Resources Guide for links to online articles about Curtis and for a detailed bibliography of works by and about Edward Curtis.

 Curtis photographing a Nakwakhdakhw Chief, Blunden Harbor, British Columbia, 1912.
 Photo: Edmund Schwinke.

-Edward Curtis was born on February 19th, 1868 in Whitewater Wisconsin, the second of four children born to Johnson Ashael Curtis and Elizabeth Sherriff Loxley Curtis.
+Edward Curtis was born on February 19th, 1868 in Whitewater, Wisconsin, the second of four children born to Johnson Ashael Curtis and Ellen Sherriff Curtis.
 His father was an itinerant preacher for the United Brethren Church, and young Edward often traveled with him as he went to various churches in southern Wisconsin.
 In 1873 the family moved to La Seuer County, Minnesota, but after a very long and cold winter in 1886 the elder Curtis decided to move his family to a more hospitable climate.